bevyengine/bevy/release-content/release-notes/remove_systems.md

 pull_requests: [20298]
 ---

 A long requested feature has come to Bevy!
 You can now remove systems from a schedule.
-The previous recommened way of preventing a system from running was to use RunConditions.
-This is still the recommended way for most situations, because actually removing the system causes the schedule to be rebuilt.
-This can potentially be slow as a bunch of graph logic needs to be rechecked.
-But for situations where this is not a problem, you can now call `remove_systems_in_set`.
+The previous recommended way of preventing a scheduled system from running was to use `RunCondition`'s.
+You will still use this for most situations as removing a system will cause the schedule to be rebuilt.
+This process can be slow since the schedule checking logic is complex.
+But in situations where this is not a problem, you can now call `remove_systems_in_set`.
+The advantage of this is that this will remove the cost of the run condition being checked.

 ```rust
 app.add_systems((system_a, (system_b, system_c).in_set(MySet)));